Cherry Fold Community Primary School

 SMSC

 Here at Cherry Fold, we use Picture News as a meaningful and relevant link to British Values.
+The resources are designed to provide opportunities for children to learn from our world and develop respect for other’s beliefs, feelings and faiths.
+They encourage exploration, discussion, challenge and inspire children to learn!
 Below is an overview of the topics covered last year.

 Name